IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 * Function priority
 	* How hangfire handle priority
 * Can I use .net standard for Handler project
-* Use pull mode to get pushed calls from a queue
+* Use pull mode to get calls from a queue
 * Replace HttpHangfire with abstraction to enable queue based communication

 ## Enhancements